antimof/UxPlay/README.md

 2. Added the -s, -o -p, -m, -r,  -f,  -fps  -vs and -t  options.

-3. If "`cmake -DZOOMFIX=ON`"  is run before compiling, the mirrored window is now visible to screen-sharing applications such as Zoom.
+3. If "`cmake -DZOOMFIX=ON .`"  is run before compiling,
+the mirrored window is now visible to screen-sharing applications such as Zoom.
 To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
 (ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available,